Brewing a solution to office waste

 Further research by Sandy led us to a postal box-sized solution that would make several styles of coffee using beans from a local roaster, as well as a chai tea and hot chocolate.
 The company would remove our used coffee grounds to be composted.
 Better yet, the vendor also offered a companion counter-top water dispenser that filters tap water and delivers it hot or cold.
 Ottawa’s tap water is regularly tested but some find that it has a somewhat unpleasant off-taste.
 The new filter would remove that taint, resulting in a cleaner tasting glass of water for our employees and clients.

 None of this would have been possible without endorsement from the C-suite.
-We took the consultant route and produced a deck with facts and costing for the new green office kitchen.
+We took the usa bitcoin casino consultant route and produced a deck with facts and costing for the new green office kitchen.
 With approval in hand from our senior partners, we borrowed from the Systemscope user research methodology to test the system with staff over a few days.
 We collected their feedback via an online survey, asking about selection and taste.
 Based on their comments about the strength of the coffee and sweetness of some of the European styles such as cappuccino, the vendor adjusted the machine’s settings.

 The costing for this project also worked in our favour.
 We completely eliminated the bottled water expense, as well as the service charge to remove the spent coffee pods from the old machine.
 Our new coffee service did cost slightly more than our previous service, but when other cost reductions were factored in, there was a noticeable annual saving.